VeerpalB/LeanSecurityProject/README.md

 Download elan-x86_64-pc-windows-msvc.zip, extract and run the installer.
 After installation, restart your terminal.

-After installing elan, the correct Lean version will be downloaded automatically when you first run lake build in the project directory.
+After installing elan, the correct Lean version will be downloaded automatically when you first run "lake build" in the project directory.

 ## Setup and Running Instructions